 Each Mac computer user most likely encounters a common problem – a lack of free disk space.
 The user sometimes may learn about it when the message “Startup disk is full” suddenly appears on the screen.
-There are special utilities designed to help to easily clear disk space.
+There are special utilities designed to help easily clear disk space.
 But before cleaning, it is important to analyze the disk space usage and find out what is taking up the most HD space.
-In this article we are going to share a comprehensive guide on all the questions you may have about Mac disk space:
+In this article we are going to share a comprehensive guide on all the questions you may have about Mac disk space.

 - What is a disk space?